-LP-2 Amendment to Certificate of Limited Partnership (LP) E information of second for your LD fill out this form Boommand
+LP-2 Amendment to Certificate of Limited Partnership (LP) E -

 To change information of record for your LP, fill out this form, and submit for filing along with:

 - A \$30 filing fee. - A separate, non-refundable \$15 service fee also must be included, if you drop off the completed form.